p0intR/git-repeat/README.md

 ```

 ## License
 git-repeat is licensed under the GPLv3.
-See LICENSE.md
+See LICENSE

 ## Repository
 You find the [git repository](https://github.com/p0intR/git-repeat) at GitHub.